 Homemade Sourdough Croutons are one of the easiest things you can make.
 Learn how to make these crispy, crunchy baked croutons, so much better than store-bought and great for adding texture to salads and soups.
 If you ever asked yourself what can I do with this old sourdough bread then this is for you!
 Stale sourdough is perfect for making your own croutons.

 If you love sourdough, like me, you'll know that it goes stale pretty quick.
-And if you're like me and hate wasting food, then you'll find a way to use up that stale sourdough.
+And if you're like me and you like to avoid food waste, then you'll find a way to use up that leftover stale sourdough.
 Of course one of my favourite ways to use up stale sourdough is to make French Toast.
 But there's another way to use up that stale bread.

-Making your own croutons is so easy and they will taste better than anything you can buy in the store.
-These sourdough crotons are great not only for soups but for salads and snacking too!
+Making your own croutons is a great way to use up that leftover sourdough.
+They are so easy to make and they will taste better than any store-bought croutons.
+These perfectly crunchy croutons are great not only for creamy soups but also for salads and snacking too!
 Trust me, every single time I make these they disappear in a flash!

-- Sourdough Bread - stale sourdough works really well.
-If you don't have sourdough don't worry you can still make these, in fact, most batch bread will work.
-The only exceptions being, sliced bread loaves and soda bread.
+- Sourdough Bread - stale leftover sourdough bread works really well.
+If you don't have sourdough don't worry you can still make these, in fact, most leftover bread will work.
+The only exceptions are sliced bread loaves and soda bread.

 - Oil - lightly flavoured olive oil is best here.
 You can use infused oils if you have them, garlic infused oil works really well.